alexanderschang/job_recommender/README.md

 ![view_more](images/view_more.png)

 # Running the App
-To test the code, run the following command in your terminal in the job_recommender directory:
+To test the code, you can try cloning the repo and run the following command in your terminal within the job_recommender directory:
 <pre>
  python3 app.py
 </pre>